New feature in a B2C product

 Increase revenue by scaling Qred’s credit card to applicants who are applying for a loan.
 The goal is to provide users seeking a business loan with the opportunity to apply for a card with the goal of at least a 10% opt-in for the cards.

-First Design Decision
+Our Design Decision

 We chose Option A - introduce the card offer earlier in the flow, integrated alongside the loan journey, to establish value context before users reached later decision-heavy steps.